 When you enter Mizoram, the rolling stretch of the Blue Hills welcomes you with open arms.
-The pristine atmosphere and the sounds of nature bring joy to the heart and the dramatic veil of the morning mist as it enfolds the hills is a heavenly sight, not to be missed.
+The pristine atmosphere and the sounds of nature bring joy to the heart.
+The dramatic veil of the morning mist as it enfolds the hills is a heavenly sight, not to be missed.
 Nestled in the southern tip of North East India, Mizoram is an unexplored paradise, offering travel enthusiasts much to unearth.
 The capital city, Aizawl, is situated at 1132 meters above sea level and is located in the heart of the state.
-The Highlanders – or the Mizos – are the major inhabitants of the state, and are known for their hospitality, warm nature, their helpfulness and their passion for music.
+The Highlanders – or the Mizos – are the primary inhabitants of the land.
+They are known for their hospitality, warm nature, their helpfulness and their passion for music.

 Another beautiful tourist destination near Aizawl is Hmuifang.
-It is a beautiful getaway, located 50 km to the south of the city.
+It is a lovely getaway, located 50 km to the south of the city.
 Enroute to Hmuifang is Maubuang Lungsai hamlet—a stone marker has been erected there to mark the line the tropic of Cancer makes as it passes through Mizoram.
 (A stop over at this junction for a quick photo shoot is highly recommended.)
-The peak of Hmuifang mountain reaches an elevation of 1,619 metres above sea level.
+The peak of Hmuifang mountain reaches an elevation of 1,619 meters above sea level.
 It is still covered with virgin forests that have been preserved since the days of the

-A total of 3 days is sufficient to visit Reiek, Hmuifang and Thenzawl.
+A total of 3 days is sufficient to visit Reiek, Hmuifang, and Thenzawl.
 The ideal time to visit is from October to May.
-Aizawl is accessible by flight from Delhi, Kolkata and Guwahati and by road from Assam via Silchar.
-An Inner Line Permit is required to enter Mizoram which is easily available at the airport on arrival and at the entry point at Vairengte for the road travellers.
-One can also obtain these permits at Mizoram Houses located at Delhi, Kolkata & Guwahati.
-For one seeking to reinvigorate and revitalise themselves amongst the beauty of nature, with clean, fresh air, Mizoram is the perfect destination.
+Aizawl is accessible by flight from Delhi, Kolkata, and Guwahati and by road from Assam via Silchar.
+An Inner Line Permit is required to enter Mizoram which is readily available at the airport on arrival and at the entry point at Vairengte for the road travelers.
+One can obtain these permits at Mizoram Houses located at Delhi, Kolkata & Guwahati.
+For one seeking to reinvigorate and revitalize themselves amongst the beauty of nature, with clean, fresh air, Mizoram is the perfect destination.